gerencianet/gn-api-sdk-java-examples/README.md

 This project has some java file examples to test the Java SDK for Gerencianet API.

-In the certs folder, insert your approval / production certificate
+In the certs folder, insert your homologation / production certificate

 ## Requirements
 * Java >= 7.0